jonoelk/codebrew2021/README.md

 ## Get Started
-To run the project type
+To run the project type:

 ```
 npm install